top of page

 Encouraging and Supporting Peers

-Our teachers lead the class by encouraging the dancers to not only learn new dance choreography but move in new ways.
+Our teachers lead the class by encouraging the dancers to not only learn new dance choreography but move in new ways by focusing on "movement concepts".
 For example, when teaching our students a "plié", we explain that they are bending up and down, standing tall, squeezing their tummy muscles, strengthening their knees to jump higher, and lengthening their hamstrings to run faster!

 Untitled design_edited.jpg